Tuition & Fees

 Other Estimated Expenses

-Students should also plan for the following expenses in addition to tuition and fees. $1,000 for books, $600 for personal expenses, and varying amounts for travel expenses.
-All of these expenses will vary by student and will not be billed on the student account invoice.
+Students should also anticipate out-of-pocket costs for books, supplies and personal expenses of $1,500 to $2,000 and varying amounts for travel.
+These costs will vary by student and will not be billed on the student account invoice.

 Private Music Lessons